maastrichtlawtech/extraction_libraries/RS_citations/README.md

         The username that together with the password can be used to log into LIDO.
         <li><strong>password: string, required, default ''</strong></li>
         The password that together with the username can be used to log into LIDO.
+        <li><strong>threads: int, optional, default 1</strong></li>
+        Option for multi-threading of LiDO requests - not recommended to go above 2, as LiDO breaks connections when overwhelmed.
     </ul>
 </ol>